4 Days in San Francisco: Perfect Itinerary for First Timers

 You’ll pass by people from all walks of life in the Mission, which is evident when you walk down Valencia Street and see brand new hipster coffee shops and home goods stores next to Mexican grocery stores and taco shops that have been there for decades.

-It’s worth remembering that the Mission – which is San Francisco’s oldest neighborhood where you’ll find the oldest remaining building in the city – has traditionally been home to the Latino community in San Francisco.
+It’s worth remembering that the Mission – which is San Francisco’s oldest neighborhood and where you’ll find the oldest remaining building in the city – has traditionally been home to the Latino community in San Francisco.

 Until recently, that is, when rapidly rising rents have pushed out residents who have lived there for decades in exchange for tech workers and hip brunch spots and fancy cocktail bars.